Seek Returns logo

 Min

-AIG vs. BAM: A comparison of their Operating Margin against their respective Insurance - Diversified and Asset Management industry benchmarks.
+AIG vs. BAM: A comparison of their Operating Profit Margin (TTM) against their respective Insurance and Capital Markets industry benchmarks.

 Profitability at a Glance